yanil3500/swift-3-workshop/README.md

 The value of a constant doesn’t need to be known at compile time, but you must assign it a value exactly once.
 This means you can use constants to name a value that you determine once but use in many places.

-In `Swift3Workshop.playground`, on line `7`, under the `//Constants and Variables`.
+1. In `Swift3Workshop.playground`, on line `7`, under the `//Constants and Variables`.
 Type the following:
 ```swift
 var myVariable = 42
 myVariable = 50
 ```
 This is creating a variable in Swift.
 This variable is mutable, meaning we can change the value that is assigned to it.

-Next, we will declare a constant, meaning it's value cannot be changed or mutated.
+2. Next, we will declare a constant, meaning it's value cannot be changed or mutated.
 ```swift
 let myConstant = 4
 myConstant = 10
 ```

-Note the error we get
+**Note the error we get:**
 ![Imgur](http://i.imgur.com/wPWExau.png)

 ####Type Inference